ryqndev/Intro-To-Web-Dev/readme.md

 # What will we learn?

 I'll admit I may have hyped you up a lil' bit but it's important to understand truly how much potential the web has.

 Here, we'll go over the basics of web development, writing a simple web app using HTML/CSS and adding functionality with Javascript.
-Hopefully, this demo will be enjoyable and help support you in your web dev adventures should you choose to learn more after the hackathon!